middletemplelibrary/A-Gentlemans-Library/README.md

 ## 21. Robert Salter, <cite>Wonderfull prophecies from the beginning of the monarchy of this land</cite> (1627)
 Robert Salter’s <cite>Wonderfull Prophecies from the Beginning of the Monarchy of this Land</cite> was printed by William Iones dwelling in Red-crosse streete in 1627.
-Within the text, Salter delves into a number of intriguing biblical narratives, such as <cite>The Idol Bel and the Dragon, and Daniel in the Den of Lions</cite> suggesting that they contain various hidden prophecies.
+Within the text, Salter delves into a number of intriguing biblical narratives, such as <cite>The Idol Bel and the Dragon</cite>, and <cite>Daniel in the Den of Lions</cite> suggesting that they contain various hidden prophecies.
 <br><br>
-The work also explores the significance of contemporary events, including the appearance of a comet, and how they align with these prophecies.
+The work also explores the significance of contemporary events, including the appearance of a comet and how they align with these prophecies.

 ## 22. Francesco Maria Guazzo, <cite>Compendium Maleficarum (Collection of the Evil Deeds of Witchcraft)</cite> (1626) From the collection of Robert Ashley (1565-1641)
 The <cite>Compendium Maleficarum</cite> was first published in Milan in 1608.
-This second edition which expanded on the earlier work was published by the Stamperia del Collegio Ambrosiano in 1626.
-The work which is an encyclopaedic survey of witchcraft and demonology was fully approved by the ecclesiastical authorities.
+This second edition, which expanded on the earlier work, was published by the Stamperia del Collegio Ambrosiano in 1626.
+The work, which is an encyclopaedic survey of witchcraft and demonology, was fully approved by the ecclesiastical authorities.
 <br><br>
 We know little of Guazzo apart from that he was born in northern Italy in around 570 and that he was a theology lecturer for the order of Saint Barnaba and Saint Ambrose ad Nemus who are known to have specialised in exorcism.
 In the early seventeenth century, he visited a number of European courts to assist in trials for witchcraft and cases of demonic possession.
 <br><br>